College fraternities and sororities: Residency

 Unique among most campus organizations, members of social fraternities and sororities usually congregate and sometimes live together in large houses, generally privately owned by the organization or by the organization's alumni association.
 Often, fraternities and sorority houses, called lodges or chapter houses, are located on the same street or in close quarters within the same neighborhood, which may be colloquially known as "Greek row", "frat row", or "sorority row".
 Often, chapter houses are uniquely designed, highly elaborate, and very expensive to operate and maintain.

-Chapter houses became more common in the late 19th century, when organizations began to grow in size and wealthy alumni were able to help purchase or build houses.
+Chapter houses became more common in the late 19th century, when organizations began to grow in size, and wealthy alumni were able to help purchase or build houses.
 The first purpose-built residential chapter house is believed to have been Alpha Delta Phi's chapter at Cornell University, with groundbreaking dated to 1878.
 Alpha Tau Omega became the first fraternity to own a residential house in the South when, in 1880, its chapter at the University of the South acquired one.
 Chapters of many fraternities followed suit, purchasing and, less often, building them with the support of alumni.
 Phi Sigma Kappa's chapter home at Cornell, completed in 1902, is the oldest such house still occupied by its fraternal builders.

 Usually, the more expensive the house, the higher the annual organization dues.
 The features and size of chapter houses play a major role in chapters remaining competitive in recruiting and retaining members on many campuses.
 At some, often small colleges, fraternities and sororities occupy a specific section of university-owned housing provided to them.
-Some fraternities and sororities are un-housed, with members providing their own accommodations.
+Some fraternities and sororities are unhoused, with members providing their own accommodations.
 In many of these cases, the fraternity or sorority owns or rents a non-residential clubhouse on or off campus to use for meetings and other activities.